stijn-dejongh/lovecraft_public_domain/raw_converts/og.md

 and guessed so many of their secrets that he was deemed half a god himself.
-It was he who wisely advised the burgesses of Ulthar when they passed their remarkable law against the slaying of cats, and who first told the young priest Atal where it is that black cats go at midnight on St. John&rsquo;s Eve.
-Barzai was learned in the lore of earth&rsquo;s gods, and had gained a desire to look upon their faces.
+It was he who wisely advised the burgesses of Ulthar when they passed their remarkable law against the slaying of cats, and who first told the young priest Atal where it is that black cats go at midnight on St. John's Eve.
+Barzai was learned in the lore of earth's gods, and had gained a desire to look upon their faces.
 He believed that his great secret knowledge of gods could shield him from their wrath, so resolved to go up to the summit of high and rocky Hatheg-Kla on a night when he knew the gods would be there.